 Any unit accepting credit cards also must be in compliance with the University of Iowa cash handling policy.
 Noncompliance with either policy may result in the loss of privileges to process credit card payments and the revocation of credit card merchant status.

-Refer to the credit card handling policies and procedures document located at:
+Refer to the credit card acceptance and security guidelines document located at:

 4.5 CHANGE FUND ADVANCES.